Longitudinal Lesion Inpainting in Brain MRI via 3D Region Aware Diffusion: Experiments and Results

-\textbf{Implementation Details} The P3D-RAD model was trained on an NVIDIA H100 multi-GPU cluster using the Adam optimizer with a learning rate of $10^{-4}$ for 300 epochs.
-To capture volumetric context, we employed a temporal window size of 32, processing consecutive axial slices during training.
+The P3D-RAD model was trained on an NVIDIA H100 multi-GPU cluster using the Adam optimizer with a learning rate of $10^{-4}$ for 300 epochs.
+To capture volumetric context, we employed a window size of 32, processing consecutive axial slices during training.
 At inference, the model processed the full stack of masked slices on a single GPU.
-We utilized the velocity ($v$-prediction)~\cite{karras2022elucidating} objective for the diffusion process, optimized via the Min-SNR weighting strategy ($\gamma=5$) to balance training stability across timesteps \cite{hang2023efficient}.
+We utilized the velocity ($v$-prediction)~\cite{karras2022elucidating} objective for the diffusion process, optimized via the Min-SNR weighting strategy ($\gamma=5$) to balance training stability across timesteps~\cite{hang2023efficient}.
 While training was conducted over $T=1000$ steps, our experiments demonstrated that 100 reverse steps were sufficient for P3D-RAD for high-fidelity inpainting at inference.
+CSF masks were generated using SynSeg-Net~\cite{huo2018synseg}, and lesion masks via in-house automatic detection followed by expert manual correction.